Get to know our Board members

 Bio:

 Todd’s commitment to serving his community as a “guardian” through his previous work in the human justice services field has given him a deep understanding of the region's mental health and addiction crisis.
-In his career spanning over 35 years, Todd provided direct client services and held leadership roles managing client service provision for Eastern Ontario.
+In his career spanning over 35 years, Todd provided direct client services and held leadership roles managing client service provision for Eastern Ontario.“I feel obligated and privileged to support those doing this valuable work, day in and day out,” he shared.

 Todd has been a resident of the Gananoque/Lansdown area since 2013, where he resides with his wife and as many canine companions as possible (currently four).
 In his downtime, Todd enjoys boating (especially in the company of family and friends, both canine and human), and he attempts to maintain some semblance of skill while playing recreational hockey and golf.